David Haslam (conductor): Children's concerts

-Northern Songs
+Northern songs

-Over the years, Haslam has written more than 100 arrangements of northern songs, verses and narrations.
-In 1988 he recorded his 1st set of orchestrations of Northern Songs with Sir Thomas Allen, Sheila Armstrong & the Northern Sinfonia orchestra & chorus.
-Since then he has recorded a second set and made a DVD featuring his ‘Newcastle Overture’ and performances of his Songs of Northumbria sung by Sir Thomas Allen and Sheila Armstrong with the EPO in Durham Cathedral.
+Over the years, Haslam has written more than 100 arrangements of northern songs, verses, and narrations.
+In 1988, he recorded his 1st set of orchestrations of Northern Songs with Sir Thomas Allen, Sheila Armstrong & the Northern Sinfonia orchestra & chorus.
+Since then he has recorded a second set and made a DVD featuring his Newcastle Overture and performances of his Songs of Northumbria sung by Sir Thomas Allen and Sheila Armstrong with the EPO in Durham Cathedral.

-The recording of all the Field Piano Concertos, with Haslam, the NSO and pianist Benjamin Frith, was highly acclaimed by the critics.
+The recording of all the Field Piano Concertos, with Haslam, the NSO, and pianist Benjamin Frith, was praised by the critics.

 English Philharmonic Orchestra

-He and his partner Annamaria McCool left the NSO and formed the English Philharmonic Orchestra, a professional orchestra and ensemble which performs in the north of England.
-Annamaria is the Administrator and Haslam the Principal Conductor & Artistic Director.
+He and his partner Annamaria McCool left the NSO and formed the English Philharmonic Orchestra, a professional orchestra and ensemble that performs in the north of England.
+McCool is the Administrator and Haslam is the Principal Conductor and Artistic Director.